How to Build a Top for a Dresser

 - My wood came from my scrap pile, so it looks pretty rough.
 Don’t worry though!
 A sander will remove all of the dirt and make them beautiful.
 Even if you’re using new wood, you want to sand it so that it’s nice and smooth and free of splinters.

-- Flip your wood over start making pocket holes with your kreg jig.
+- Flip your wood over and start making pocket holes with your kreg jig.
 I have a more in depth post on using a kreg jig here.
 You’ll want pocket holes every 6-8″.
-It’s fine if your make them wider apart.
+It’s fine if you make them wider apart.
 A dresser top doesn’t have to hold much weight, so you can use less if you want.
 My husband offered to do mine, so I let him do as many as he wanted. 😉

 - Attach each plank using the kreg screws.
 Be careful not to over-tighten them.
 The wood will buckle or crack.